jbeverly/rangexx/README.md

 ### Clusters:
 A cluster is a way to store node membership into groups.
-Depending on your backend module how this is stored may vary.
-In the case of the YAML module, a cluster is defined by the membership of the CLUSTER key

-  * %cluster101 == nodes defined in /var/range/cluster101.yaml - Default key CLUSTER
+  * %cluster101 == cluster101
-  * %cluster101:ALL or %cluster101:FOO == nodes defined in a specific key of ks301/nodes.cf
+  * %cluster101:ALL or %cluster101:FOO == nodes defined in a specific key of cluster101
-  * %%all == assuming %all is a lust of clusters, the additional % will expand the list of clusters to node list that is their membership
+  * %%all == assuming %all is a list of clusters, the additional % will expand the list of clusters to node list that is their membership
   * *node == returns the cluster(s) that node is a member of

 ### Operatons: